sarjann/WikiReader-rs/README.md

 Esc to exit back to normal mode
 / to search
 ```
+These are some basic bindings, in order to get the rest, use ?.

 ## Limitations / Room for improvement
 This is currently a work in progress so many features will be missing / not